Former UConn coach Jim Calhoun earns 900th career win

 Calhoun finally calmed down at the end, with a wave to the cheering crowd when his milestone was announced as he walked off the court.

-His team came in second in Division III in field goal percentage defense and plays like his early squads after arriving at UConn in 1986, utilizing full-court pressure to wear down and eventually pull away from its opponent.
+His team plays like his early squads after arriving at UConn in 1986, utilizing full-court pressure to wear down and eventually pull away from its opponent.
 That style sent him on his way to 625 wins in Storrs, after winning 248 in 14 seasons at Northeastern to begin his career.